heshenghuan/LSTM-CRF/README.md

 ```

 ## Featrue template

+This part you can read the readme file under lib directory, which is a submodule named [NeuralTextProcess](https://github.com/heshenghuan/ContextFeatureExtractor).

 In file `template` specificated the feature template which used in context-based feature extraction.
 The second line `fields` indicates the field name for each column of a token.
 And the `templates` described how to extract features.